AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 On I Cor.
-15:28, Eusebius says: "If the subjection of the Son to the Father means union with him, then the subjection of all to the Son means union with him. \* \* \* Christ is to subject all things to himself.
+15:28, Eusebius says: "If the subjection of the Son to the Father means union with him, then the subjection of all to the Son means union with him....
+Christ is to subject all things to himself.
 We ought to conceive of this as such a salutary subjection as that by which the Son will be subject to him who subjects all to him."[^297] Again on Psalm 2: \"The Son breaking in pieces his enemies for the sake of remolding them as a potter his own work, as Jer.
 18:6, is to restore them once more to their former state.\" Jerome distinctly says of